 When I looked up into his eyes they weren’t scary like before, they were calm and concerned.
-His skin was pinkier, eyes a less faded blue, even his lips looked more plump.
+His skin was pinker, eyes a less faded blue, even his lips looked more plump.
 He didn’t look sickly in the slightest.
 Whatever was wrong with him this morning was gone now.
 He looked like a completely different person, oddly enough.

 I was about to continue getting in my car when I saw the look on his face.
 I knew he wanted to speak so against my better judgement, I let him.
 “You’re Carly, right?”

-Sam winced at my words.
 “Can I talk to you about what happened?
 Explain myself?”

 “Yeah, I would love an explanation.”
 I remarked, placing my arms over my chest.

 “I think I gave you the wrong impression earlier.”
-He swallowed the spit in his throat.
+He said, swallowing the spit in his throat.
 “I’m sorry that I was staring at you.
 There’s just something about you that caught my eye.
 Not in a sexual way, but you look interesting.
 Different from the other kids, something I haven’t seen in a long time.”

 “I was just hungry.”

 “Just hungry?!”
 I shook my head with disbelief.
 “Really?
-How does someone who is hungry follow a girl into the girl’s restroom and try to rape them?”
+How does someone who is hungry follow a girl into the girl’s restroom and try to rape them?!”

-My comment was a little loud and few people passing gave us some weird looks.
+My comment was a little loud and a few people passing gave us some weird looks.
 They didn’t care enough to stop, but they definitely heard what I said.
 Sam’s eyes went wide.
 “I wasn’t going to rape you.”